Swilam20/Vacation-Tracking-System-VTS-/README.md

 ### Manager Perspective

--This interface shows how a manager can view and manage vacation requests for team members, with the option to act as an employee for their own requests.
+-This interface shows how a manager can view and manage vacation requests for team members, with the option to act as an employee for his own requests.

 <img width="637" height="397" alt="image" src="https://github.com/user-attachments/assets/838eb6fb-91ad-4d3e-a9ee-9be373328719" />